pfig/coruscate/content/post/you-were-away/index.md

 Written, recorded, and mastered by Pedro Figueiredo.

-Tracks A1, A2, and B2 recorded during Sprint 2018; track B1 recorded in
+Tracks A1, A2, and B2 recorded during Spring 2018; track B1 recorded in
 Winter 2020.

 Cover photo by Pedro Figueiredo.